-It’s peak season for apartment hunting, and you’ve got your eye on a two-bedroom that overlooks the park, but…. so do hundreds of others.
+It’s peak season for apartment hunting, and you’ve got your eye on a two-bedroom that overlooks the park, but… so do hundreds of others.
 Your best bet is to stand out from the crowd!
-In many cities across the country, competition for a great apartment deal can be fierce.
-Going in with your rental application fully prepared can be the difference between landing a set of keys to your dream place and settling for a five-floor walk-up in a shady part of town.
+In areas like New York City, competition for a great apartment deal can be fierce.
+Going in with a strong and prepared rental application can be the difference between landing a set of keys to your dream place and settling for a five-floor walk-up in a shady part of town.
 Hereโs a checklist of things to consider before touring those apartments.

 1. Check Your Credit Score